koenidv/chirp-backend/securitymeasures.md

 - limited key for database connection (mailersend implemented, cdn?)
 - paginate logs & sessions
 - deps file
-- check password requirements
-- check passwords against haveibeenpwned
 - security contact (is there a standard?)
-- consider append client-generated secret to refresh token (can the refresh token be stolen without the secret?)
 - database backups (potientally incremental?)
 - monitoring (accounts created, sign in requests ...) - (sentry, sonarqube, grafana, prometheus, datadog, new relic, logz.io, loggly, logr)
 - generate new refresh token after using it